Chart

 • Internal control audits and operational audits are conducted on a routine basis.

-• UACJ’s internal rules and regulations are periodically reviewed and updated.
+• The preparation of UACJ’s internal rules and regulations is ongoing.

 Information security